reportportal/reportportal-mcp-server/README.md

 # ReportPortal MCP Server

-This repository contains a ReportPortal integration with GitHub Copilot chat through Microsoft Copilot for Pull Requests (MCP).
-It allows users to interact with ReportPortal directly from GitHub Copilot chat to query and analyze test execution results.
+This repository contains a ReportPortal MCP Server.
+It allows users to interact with ReportPortal directly from GitHub Copilot / Claude / etc chat to query and analyze test execution results.

 ## Features